-What do actors, presidents, prime ministers and the rest of the world all do?
+What do actors, presidents, prime ministers, and the rest of the world all do?
 Breathe.
-But I can assure you, the former and doing it more consciously correctly than the latter.
+But I can assure you, the former are doing it more consciously correctly than the latter.

 But the benefits don't stop there.
-The long, slow breaths characteristic of diaphragmatic breathing--contrary to the short, fast and shallow breaths that come when a person is panicked--also help give you breath support.
+The long, slow breaths characteristic of diaphragmatic breathing--contrary to the short, fast, and shallow breaths that come when a person is panicked--also give you breath support.

 Emphasize: Inflection and Pitch

 Research has shown people enjoy deeper voices.
-No one seems to relish in the listening of a high-pitched, nasally voice that lacked any peaks or valleys in tone.
+No one seems to relish listening to a high-pitched, nasally voice that lacks any peaks or valleys in tone.

 How do you lower your pitch and add vocal variety to the way you talk?
 Record yourself.
 Only by hearing your own voice and how you currently speak can you change your habits.
 Lower your voice and practice keeping it there.
 Record and compare.
 Repeat until you sound like a low, smooth bass line instead of a high-pitched chirp.

 Don't be afraid to emphasize certain words--namely, the ones most pertinent to your message.
 You can do this by changing your pitch at strategic moments, or moving on to the next suggestion...

 If there's one thing President Obama perfected, it was the strategic silence.

 Like a piece of music, beats of silence called "rests" play just as large a role as any note.
 They build anticipation or give the listener a moment to think about what came before.
 A well-placed dramatic pause can be more powerful than any word.
 This compilation of President Obama's dramatic pauses proves this.